 What’s more, even when it is necessary to check the ID documentation of a customer, SEON can streamline the process and reduce spend by acting as a pre-KYC step that blocks obvious fraudsters so you don’t have to spend per-check money to verify them.

-SEON gets its confidence in this decisioning from a variety of technologies, including the unique assessment of 50+ social media and online sites, velocity checks, AML lookup functionality, and more.
+SEON gets its confidence in this decisioning from a variety of technologies, including the unique assessment of 90+ social media and online sites, velocity checks, and more.
+The AML screening module also offers a handy way to check names against known global databases to avoid compliance fines – although you do not get case management like with SumSub.

 SEON is available for free.
 Smaller organizations can use all of SEON’s API calls to determine the validity of their customers.
 The extreme customizability of the platform also allows lightweight scaling for even the largest businesses that also want to stay true to their risk appetite and, of course, protect their bottom line.